py-bbn

 pybbn.graphical.get_path_triplets(path: list[Any]) list[list[Any]]

-Get all path contiguous triplets from start to stop.
+Get all contiguous triplets along the path.

 Parameters: